Introduction: A Treasure of the Land of Sicily

 A Biennial Harvest: Why does Harvesting take place in Alternate Years?

 During the 'dumping' year, the plants do not bear fruit, but it is still necessary to take care of them.
-Farmers prune the trees and keep the soil in good condition, preparing it for the next year's harvest.
-This two-year cycle is one of the reasons why the pistachio of Bronte is so appreciated: patience and care pay off with fruit that has an intense flavour and superior quality.
+The farmers prune the trees and keep the soil in good condition, preparing it for the next year's harvest.
+This two-year cycle is one of the reasons why the Bronte pistachio is so popular: patience and care pay off with fruit that has an intense flavour and superior quality.

 Harvest Time: August to September